Local Shares & Bonds Brokers Business License in Dubai: Cost and Requirements

 Dubai has firmly established itself as one of the world's foremost financial centres, attracting investors, institutions, and intermediaries from across the globe.
 For professionals seeking to operate as local shares and bonds brokers, the Dubai South Business Hub Free Zone offers a structured, cost-effective, and internationally recognised pathway to market entry.
 Whether you are an experienced securities professional or a firm looking to expand into the Gulf region, understanding the licensing requirements, costs, and compliance obligations is the essential first step.

-Activities typically covered under this licence include:
+Activities typically covered under this license include:

 Executing buy and sell orders for equities and fixed-income securities on behalf of clients